4rldur0/25-2-Machine-Learning-Onions/README.md

   * **Closed-world Scenario:**

       * Run **`03_Final_Evaluation_Closed.ipynb`**.
-      * **Metric:** Confusion Matrix, Per-class Accuracy, F1
+      * **Metrics:** Confusion Matrix, Per-class Accuracy, F1
+           * This notebook evaluates the models against data from `close_test_33.pkl`.

   * **Open-world Scenario:**

       * Run **`03_Final_Evaluation_Open.ipynb`**.
       * **Metrics:** Confusion Matrix, Per-class Accuracy, F1 for each stage
+            * This notebook evaluates the models against data from `open_test_33.pkl`.
-      * This notebook implements the **Two-stage approach**: First, filtering non-monitored traffic using the Binary Model, then classifying the remaining traffic using the Multi-class Model.
+      * This notebook implements the **two-stage approach**.
+           * Stage 1: Filtering non-monitored traffic using the Binary Model - labelled with -1.
+           * Stage 2: Classifying the remaining traffic using the Multi-class Model - labelled with one of 0 through 94.

 ## 5\.
 Methodology & Experiment Details